6 Home Remedies for Matted Dog Hair (Quick & Easy)

 Remember, any clumps too close to the skin will need extra care.
 Rapid detangling on these areas can cause the dog undue pain.
 Also, the whole process is uncomfortable for the dog, so be extra cautious and gentle.

 Next comes detangling.
 You’ve noted all the parts with matting and even those next to the skin.
 Now you can start detangling the knots and clumps.
-Get the detangler spray and start on one part.
-Spray a generous amount and work it using your fingers to undo as much of the clump as possible while being extra gentle.
+Get the detangler oil and start on one part.
+Use a generous amount and work it using your fingers to undo as much of the clump as possible while being extra gentle.
 It’s better to spend time doing this rather than rush and hurt the dog.
 Keep adding the detangler when you need to.
 Then use the brush to straighten the hairs you detangled.

 Using your fingers relaxes the dog and gives you a chance to undo as much of the mat as possible.
 Afterward, you can bring in the metal comb and brush to complete the task.
 Always start at the top of the mat, working towards the skin for the best results.